Nidhana-Fathima-KN/ML_PROJECTS/README.md

 ## 1-REGRESSION
-## House Price Prdeiction using machine learning
+## House Price Prediction using machine learning

 This project focuses on predicting house prices using machine learning techniques.
 The dataset includes features like house size, number of bedrooms, neighborhood quality, and lot size.